GEMINI-Medicine/Rgemini/CONTRIBUTING.md

 6. Run a styler and linter on any new code using `styler:::style_active_file()` and `lintr::lint("path/to/file.R")`.
 Make sure you are using `lintr` version 3.0.0 or newer for compatibility with the package `.lintr` file.

 7. If appropriate, add unit tests in the `tests/testthat/` directory.
 For bug fixes, it's usually helpful to include a unit test for the identified bug.
+Note that the CI/CD workflow automatically runs all unit tests in both R and Python (via rpy2) to ensure cross-language compatibility.
+For Python-specific debugging during development, see the [Python Testing Workflow guide](https://github.com/GEMINI-Medicine/Rgemini/discussions/201).

 8. If adding new functions with new documentation, update the `_pkgdown.yml` file by adding the new function to the appropriate reference section.
 Note that the `Rgemini` repository currently has a CI/CD workflow to generate and commit documentation on any pushed commit, but `devtools::document()` can also be run during development to debug locally.